desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 The architecture of a Desk application includes the following main parts:

 - **Views** represent your user interface (UI), defining the layout, content, and appearance of your app.
 Views may be composed of other views, and can be nested to any depth.
-Desk includes several basic UI components, with configurable styles that can be used out of the box.
+Desk includes several basic UI components out of the box, with configurable styles.
 - **Activities** represent the logic behind different screens, dialogs, or other parts of your app.
-Each activity may _contain_ a view, providing it with data, and handling its events.
+Each activity contains a view, providing it with data, and handling events.
 - **Services** provide functionality that's shared between activities, including business logic, data access, and authentication.

 Together, these parts take care of common tasks such as rendering the UI, handling user input, and managing application state while the user moves around your app.